redhat-cip/dci-openstack-agent/README.md

   This is the place where the users can launch their deployment scripts.

 First, you must edit `/etc/dci-ansible-agent/settings.yml`.
-You probably just have to adjust the value of the `undercloud_ip` key.
-It should point to your undercloud IP.
+You probably just have to adjust the following variables:

+- `undercloud_ip`: It should point to your undercloud IP.
+- `dci_base_ip`: This is IP address that will be used to expose the last snapshot during the deployment.
+The default is `"{{ ansible_default_ipv4.address }}"`, which is the first IPv4 of your platform.
+You can either use a static IP here, or asks Ansible to do the lookup for you, e.g: The IP of virbr0: `{{ ansible_virbr0.ipv4.address }}`.

 If you want the last version of this file, it's [available on GitHub](https://github.com/redhat-cip/dci-openstack-agent/blob/master/settings.yml)